tip-org/tools-paper/paper.md

 TIP also includes simplification passes including inlining, dead code elimination and merging equivalent functions.
-Another transformation partially axiomatises inductive data types for provers and formats that lack builtin support for them, such as TPTP TFF.
+Another transformation partially axiomatises inductive data types for provers and formats that lack built-in support for them, such as TPTP TFF.
 This is useful for sending proof obligations to a first-order prover after applying an induction schema.

-#### Theory exploration by QuickSpec
+#### Theory exploration

 TIP is integrated with the theory exploration system QuickSpec [@quickspec].
 QuickSpec only accepts Haskell input, so TIP is used to translate the